Glossary of US Real Estate Terms Commonly Used

-This process of combining both interest and principal in payments, rather than merely paying off interest at the start which allows you to build more equity in the home early on.
+This process combines both interest and principal in payments, rather than merely paying off interest initially, which allows you to build more equity in the home early on.

 An Amortized Loan is a loan with scheduled periodic payments that include principal and interest payments.